 William Guest, R&B and soul singer and member of Gladys Knight & The Pips, was born in Atlanta, GA in 1941.

-Roy Bittan, keyboardist, pianist, and session musician for many artists best known as a member of Bruce Springsteen’s E Street Band, was born in Rockaway Beach, Queens, NY in 1949.
+Roy Bittan, keyboardist, pianist, and session musician best known as a member of Bruce Springsteen’s E Street Band, who has played on recordings by Jackson Browne, David Bowie, Dire Straits, Peter Gabriel, Bob Seger, Stevie Nicks, and others, was born in Rockaway Beach, Queens, NY in 1949.

 Joe Puerta, bassist, vocalist, and co-founder of Ambrosia, who later played with Sheena Easton and was a co-founder of Bruce Hornsby and the Range, was born in Lomita, CA in 1951.